Team15ECE3400/Team15ECE3400.github.io/FinalStretch/FinalDocumentation.md

 ![](./sensorsmountpic.png)

-Figure x: Original sensor "harness"
+Figure 2: Original sensor "harness"

 ![](./sensorplace.png)

-Figure x: Location of wall sensors when attached to the harness
+Figure 3: Location of wall sensors when attached to the harness

 The treasure code was also effectively unchanged until the final day before the competition.
 We discovered that our treasure detection sensors were extremely sensitive, so we implemented a cutoff amplitude for treasure detection in order for our robot to only detect a treasure when in close proximity (eg: same grid as the treasure).
 Otherwise, our robot would be able to detect a treasure from across the maze, which would give incorrect an incorrect readout on the mapping.